camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/11-incidents.html.md

 There are different types of incidents.
 Currently the process engine supports the following incidents:

   * **Failed Job**: this type of incident is raised when automatic retries for a Job (Timer or Asynchronous continuation) have elapsed.
 The incident indicates that the corresponding execution is stuck and will not continue automatically.
 Administrative action is necessary.
-  The incident is resolved when the job ism manually executed or when the retries for the corresponding job are reset to a value > 0.
+  The incident is resolved when the job is manually executed or when the retries for the corresponding job are reset to a value > 0.

 ## (De-)Activating Incidents